U.S. hits allies with tariffs as risk of trade war rises

 Although many in the U.S. business community have reacted with alarm, Trump’s actions have won him favor in the domestic steel and aluminum industry.

-On Thursday, shares of U.S. Steel Corp (X.N) were up 1.1 percent while those of Nucor Corp (NUE.N) gained 0.3 percent.
-AK Steel (AKS.N) fell 2 percent and Steel Dynamics Inc (STLD.O) was down 0.9 percent.
-Shares of Century Aluminum Co (CENX.O) jumped 2.9 percent but Alcoa Corp (AA.N) shed 0.9 percent.
+On Thursday, shares of U.S. Steel Corp were up 1.1 percent while those of Nucor Corp gained 0.3 percent.
+AK Steel fell 2 percent and Steel Dynamics Inc was down 0.9 percent.
+Shares of Century Aluminum Co jumped 2.9 percent but Alcoa Corp shed 0.9 percent.

 The U.S. administration also launched a national security investigation last week into car and truck imports, using the same 1962 law it has applied to curb incoming steel and aluminum.